Beech Mountain Acadia National Park

 Accessibility & Visitor Tips

-• Parking: Limited spaces at the Beech Mountain Trailhead – arrive early during summer.
+• Parking: Limited spaces at the Beech Mountain Trailhead – arrive early for cooler, quieter conditions.

-• Shuttle Access: Island Explorer stops nearby, with connections from Bar Harbor.
+• Shuttle Access: Island Explorer stops nearby, linking Bar Harbor, Echo Lake, and Acadia’s west side.

-• Family Friendly: Trails are suitable for kids, but not strollers or wheelchairs.
+• Family Friendly: Ideal for children under supervision; not suitable for strollers or wheelchairs.

 Getting to Beech Mountain